Cranberry Juice: Health Benefits and Risks

 Table of Contents

-While cranberry juice is good for you, there are caveats.
+Still, while cranberry juice can be good for you, there are caveats.
 For instance, some juice products contain too much sugar or interact with certain medications.
-Here’s everything you need to know about cranberries, their health benefits, and how to make cranberry juice at home.
+Here’s everything you need to know about cranberry juice, its health benefits, and how to maximize its health-promoting effects.

 Cranberry Juice Nutrition Facts

-Cranberries have essential vitamins and minerals for disease prevention and a healthy body.
+Cranberries (Vaccinium macrocarpon) are closely related to blueberries and huckleberries, featuring essential vitamins and minerals for disease prevention and a healthy body.
 Although raw cranberries are best for optimal nutrition absorption, drinking cranberry juice is also highly effective.

-Unsweetened cranberry juice also meets much of the recommended daily values (DVs), including the following:1
+One cup of unsweetened cranberry juice also meets much of the recommended daily values (DVs) for various nutrients, including the following:1

 This drink is most renowned for preventing UTIs, but several other health benefits of cranberry juice exist.
 The following section will explore six science-backed health advantages of drinking more cranberry juice.